The New Idol Worship-

 However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace~ Acts 20:24 NIV

-The Facebook post I came across was posted by a friend who is a nice person but categorically not a Christian.
-This friend frequently posts things critical of Christianity.
+This last week I happened upon a social media post from a friend who is not a Christian.
+Truth-be-told, my friend is loud and proud about not being a Christian.
+This person frequently posts things critical of Christianity.
 Occasionally their posts are annoyingly insightful.

 This was one of those posts.

-I will not share exactly what was posted (it was far too foul).
+I will not share exactly what was said in the post (it was far too foul).
 That being said, I will tell you that it was a critique of the church that although undeniably obscene was sadly spot-on.
-The post reminded me (for the millionth time) that the church is not impacting our culture with the message of Christianity and that we have (at least to some degree) become a sad caricature of ourselves.
-Here are four (more) reasons we aren’t getting the job done (Matthew 28:18-20).
+The post reminded me (for the millionth time) that the church is not impacting our culture with the message of Christianity (Matthew 28:18-20).
+It also reminded me that Christians have (at least to some degree) become a sad caricature of what we were intended to be.
+Here’s why we aren’t getting the job done or seeing God’s blessing on Western Christianity:

 We have forgotten the point and purpose of church-